 Questions such as:

 What are they telling me?

 How do they really feel about this issue?

 How committed are they to following through with this?

 What do they like or dislike about this?

 What do they actually believe about this situation?

 How do they expect me to react?
 Why?

-These are examples of questions that you need to consistently work through in your own head that help provide you with the necessary insight, guidance and direction you need to move the coaching session forward.
+These are examples of questions that you need to consistently work through in your own head that helps provide you with the necessary insight, guidance, and direction you need to move the coaching session forward.
 In fact, the answers you give yourself to these questions directly influences the questions you ask your client aloud.
-Both external and internal questions therefore work hand-in-hand.
+Both external and internal questions, therefore, work hand-in-hand.